 Monastics

-Venerable Guo-sheng, MBA
+Venerable Guo-Sheng, MBA

 This is Venerable’s second term as a resident monastic at Chan Meditation Center (CMC).
-Venerable Guo-sheng graduated with an MBA from the University of Detroit in 1980.
+Venerable Guo-Sheng graduated with an MBA from the University of Detroit in 1980.
 Venerable became a Buddhist in 1987 and served as a volunteer at CMC for 11 years.
 In 1998, Venerable entered Nung Chan Monastery in Taipei as a novice and received full ordination in 2000.

 After 3 years monastic training, Venerable returned to CMC and served as Director and Treasurer from 2001 to 2004.
 From 2004 to 2011, Venerable served as Resident Master and a Counselor for the female students of Sangha University at DDM World Center for Buddhist Education.